MoBanju/HvZ-API/README.md

 https://www.conventionalcommits.org/en/v1.0.0/
  - commit-message:
    - feat: new feature, code added
+   - refactor: code change that neither adds feature or fixes bug
    - fix: bugfix usually
-   - style: no functional changes
+   - style: changes that do not affect the meaning of the code
    - docs: documentation
+   - chore: no functionallity added, used for adding needed setup like .gitignore